grodansparadis/vscp-doc-spec/vscp_websocket.md

 Put together this makes the VSCP Daemon one of the safest systems to use for remote maintenance of IoT/m2m systems.

 You may be missing a _receive event_ above but received events are automatically delivered asynchronously to you after a channel has been opened.
+Very convenient when you want to keep a graphical element updated.

 ### VSCP Daemon Websocket Protocol Description :id=websocket-protocol-description